 Modern Slavery Statement

 This statement sets out XPS Pensions Group plc’s zero-tolerance stance to modern slavery and human trafficking in our organisation and our supply chain.
-This statement applies to all businesses within the XPS Pensions Group of companies, including third party suppliers with access to XPS Pensions Group or client property, systems or data and any other parties working on behalf of XPS Pensions Group.
-It relates to actions and activities during the financial year 1 April 2022 to 31 March 2023.
+It applies to all businesses within the XPS Group, including third party suppliers with access to XPS Group or client property, systems or data and any other parties working on behalf of XPS Group.
+It relates to actions and activities undertaken during the financial year 1 April 2024 to 31 March 2025.

-We strive to work to the highest professional standards to help ensure that we comply with all laws and regulations applicable to the organisation.
-Our suppliers are expected to follow the same high standards.
+We acknowledge our responsibility to uphold ethical standards and are committed to work to the highest professional standards to ensure compliance with all laws and regulations applicable to the organisation.
+Our suppliers are expected to adhere to the same high standards.

 Our business

 XPS Pensions Group plc is listed on the London Stock Exchange Main Market and consists of several limited company subsidiaries.
-XPS Pensions Group is a leading pensions consulting and administration business fully focussed on UK pension schemes.
-XPS combines expertise, insight and technology to address the needs of over 1,500 pension schemes and their sponsoring employers on an ongoing and project basis.
-We undertake pensions administration for over one million members and provide advisory services to schemes and corporate sponsors in respect of schemes of all sizes, including 51 with assets over £1bn.
+As a leading pensions, investment consulting and administration firm, XPS Group specialises in the UK pensions and insurance sectors.
+XPS combines expertise, insight and technology to support the needs of over 1,500 pension schemes and their sponsoring employers, both on an ongoing and project basis.
+We provide pensions administration services for over one million members and provide advisory services to schemes and corporate sponsors in respect of schemes of all sizes, including 88 with assets over £1bn.

 Our Supply Chain

 XPS is committed to the highest standards of ethical and business conduct as it relates to the procurement of goods and services.
-Our relationships with our third-party providers, including our contract labour, are defined by contracts, which are based on lawful, ethical, fair, and efficient practices.
+Our relationships with our third-party providers, including our contract labour, are governed by legally compliant, ethical, fair and efficient contracts.

 Policy statement

 We are committed to ensuring that within our control there are no breaches appertaining to section 54 (1) of the Modern Slavery Act and we will not use or allow the use of forced or compulsory labour, slavery or human trafficking in the course of our business activities either in our business or in any part of our supply chain.
-This will be achieved by:
+This will be achieved through the measures outlined in the sections below:

 Inclusion, Equality and Diversity

-At XPS our vision is to create a vibrant place to work where difference is recognised as a strength and where talented people can flourish and achieve their highest potential.
-We know that talent is not dictated by race, ethnicity, gender, disability, sexual orientation, age, religion, social class or background.
-We recognise the value that people from different backgrounds can bring to the workplace.
-As an employer XPS Pensions Group has a responsibility for promoting employment policies and practices within this workplace, which seek to eliminate unlawful and unfair discrimination and fulfil our legal obligations.
+At XPS our vision is to create a vibrant workplace where difference is recognised as a strength, allowing talented individuals to flourish and achieve their highest potential.
+We know that talent is not determined by race, ethnicity, gender, disability, sexual orientation, age, religion, social class or background.
+We value the contributions that people from diverse backgrounds bring to the workplace.
+As an employer, XPS Group is committed to implementing employment policies and practices that seek to eliminate unlawful and unfair discrimination and fulfil our legal obligations.

-Our policies and working practices promote equal opportunities and diversity and provide a safe working environment.
+Our policies and working practices promote equal opportunities and diversity, ensuring a safe working environment.
 These policies include:

 - Inclusion and Diversity, including equal opportunities and non-discrimination in the workplace, in recruitment, training and promotion irrespective of gender, age, religion or belief, disability, sexual orientation and employment status;